Home » Shop » Carnivorous Dionaea Muscipula Venus Flytrap

 Please be aware that Venus flytrap goes into dormancy during the winter.
 Younger plants may be fine without dormancy for a year or two but older need this to gather energy and be able to survive.
 It is a natural state when plants save energy during the winter.
 Symptoms are leaves turning brown and dying and there is no new growth.
 Some of our plants may go into dormancy triggered by the travel stress not long after you receive them.
 Unfortunately is a natural part of plant life and we can not skip it.
 If your plant shows symptoms of dormancy, decrease watering, and move the plant in a colder and darker spot for a few weeks.
 To wake up plants from the dormancy move into warm and sunny locations and make sure the soil will stay moist all the time.

 The plant will be selected randomly.
 Pictures represent our current stock.
+Please note the imperfect plants on sale are excluded from return & refund policy.

 Click here to check our care instructions to find out how to look after your carnivorous plant.